NitinNithilesh/YM-DB-Upadting-Script/README.md

 **Important Note**

-> PLEASE MAKE SURE THAT ALL THE FILES (sku_details, sku_stock, sku_price) AND DATAS ARE IN CORRECT FORMAT BEFORE UPLOADING.
-FOLLOW THE INSTRUCTIONS IN "readme.js" TO ACHIVE THAT
+> Please make sure that all the files (sku_details, sku_stock, sku_price) and datas are in correct format before uploading.
+Follow the instructions in "readme.js" ti achive that